Restraint of Trade

 - Time period of restraint: the restraint must be for a period of time which is necessary to protect the business interest;

 - Geographical area of restraint: the area covered by the restraint must be reasonable, and not prevent the employee from working altogether;

 - The restraint must protect a legitimate interest of the employer, for example its customer lists or goodwill.

-If you are an employee or a partner leaving employment and are concerned about what restrictions may be imposed on you upon termination, Turner Freeman Lawyers will assist you in reducing the likelihood of you being liable for breach of any restraint of trade clause.
+If you are an employee leaving employment and are concerned about what restrictions may be imposed on you upon termination, Turner Freeman Lawyers will assist you in reducing the likelihood of you being liable for breach of any restraint of trade clause.